 Kangbuk Samsung Hospital

-The PCR COVID-19 test for travel at Kangbuk Samsung Hospital (29 Saemunan-ro, Gyonam-dong, Jongno-gu, Seoul) will cost around 111,000 KRW — the COVID-19 PCR test priced at 110,000 won and the test result certificate at 1,000 won — according to my latest inquiry with the International Health Services department on May 14th, 2021.
-I’m assuming there may also be taxes added on, and additionally, it is not covered by health insurance.
+The PCR COVID-19 test for travel at Kangbuk Samsung Hospital (29 Saemunan-ro, Gyonam-dong, Jongno-gu, Seoul) will cost around 131,000 KRW — the COVID-19 PCR test is priced at 110,000 won and the English test result certificate will cost an additional 20,000 won — updated to account for a price rise in 2022.
+Additionally, it is not covered by health insurance.
 The International Health Services department can be contacted by phone at 02-2001-5100 or e-mail at firstname.lastname@example.org.
 You can also make an online reservation.
 Operating hours are between 8 a.m. to 5 p.m. on weekdays only.

 Samsung Medical Center